Fairvinay/budget-node-netlify/README.md

 # Budget application

-This is the final project in the training program [Web Security Academy](https://websecurity-academy.com/?utm_source=github&utm_medium=referral&utm_campaign=budget-node-readme).
+This is the final project in the training program .
 It represents a real-life use case of personal money tracker.
 There are five main feature modules: *Auth*, *Dashboard*, *Expenses*, *Settings* and *Admin* with many security measures implemented described below.
-The project implements [role-based access control](https://en.wikipedia.org/wiki/Role-based_access_control) (RBAC), giving different users different permissions.
-This is the backend part to the accompanying [frontend](https://github.com/bartosz-io/budget-angular) in Angular.
+The project implements [role-based access control]  (RBAC), giving different users different permissions.
+This is the backend part to the accompanying [frontend](https://github.com/Fairvinay/gcp-angular.git) in Angular.

 npm run start:ci